 We make the performance, scale, and reliability of Google's technology available to businesses, schools, and government institutions.
 Our proven infrastructure supports 8 applications with more than 1 billion users.
 It supports more than 100 billion Google searches each month and more than 100 hours of YouTube video uploads each minute.
 It delivers Gmail and other services to hundreds of millions of users with 99.978% availability and no scheduled downtime.

 To help answer some of the many questions we receive, we've created this FAQ and a corresponding Google Workspace security and trust site.

-If you need to report an abuse issue, learn more about reporting abuse to our team.How reliable are G Suite and Google Cloud Platform?
+If you need to report an abuse issue, learn more about reporting abuse to our team.How reliable are Google Workspace and Google Cloud Platform?

-To minimize service interruption due to hardware failures, natural disasters or other incidents, Google has built a highly redundant infrastructure of data centers.
-G Suite has an RPO (Recovery Point Objective) target of zero, and our RTO (Recovery Time Objective) target is instant failover (or zero).
+To minimize service interruption due to hardware failures, natural disasters, or other incidents, Google has built a highly redundant infrastructure of data centers.
+Google Workspace has an RPO (Recovery Point Objective) target of zero, and our RTO (Recovery Time Objective) target is instant failover (or zero).

 Google’s application and network architecture is designed for maximum reliability and uptime.
 Data is distributed across Google's servers and data centers.
 If a machine—or even an entire data center—fails, your data will still be accessible.
 Google owns and operates data centers around the world to keep the services you use running 24 hours a day, 7 days a week.